edwinwebb/three-seed/README.md

 The first file you should open is `./objects/Scene.js`.
 In it you will find the three objects comprising the ThreeJS scene represented in your browser.
 The flower, the island, and the lights illuminating them are each represented as a javascript file in the `./object/` folder.
 Open these, edit them and see your changes in the browser.
 If something goes wrong a message will displayed in the debug console of the browser.

 ## Importing local files
 Local files, such as images and 3D models, are imported into the application as URLs then loaded asynchronously with three.js.
 Most common files that three.js uses are supported.
-Shader files are loaded as raw text.
 For more information about this system see the [webpack site](https://webpack.js.org/).

 ## Importing modules from the web
 If you want to add additional functionality to your project, you can search and install them from the [NPM repository](https://www.npmjs.com/).
 Some modules you might want to consider are...